 Made for the UN's first 'Earth Summit' in Stockholm in 1971, the film explores what the future holds for NZ’s environment.
 Director Hugh Macdonald (This is New Zealand) presents an impressionistic ecosystem: mixing shots of native natural wonder, urbanisation, and pollution with abstract montages and predictions from futurologists — such as Cousteau’s “underwater man”.
 Before climate change heated up 21st Century Doomsday debates, this film (made for the Ministry of Works!) places stock in individual responsibility.
 The score aptly enlists the French nursery rhyme ‘Are You Sleeping?’.

-Award-winning actor Robyn Malcolm has become one of our most loved performers, and been voted New Zealand’s sexiest woman two years in a row.
+Award-winning actor Robyn Malcolm has become one of New Zealand's most beloved performers.
+She has also been voted New Zealand’s sexiest woman two years in a row.
 Since joining the cast of Shortland Street in 1994, Malcolm has played a diverse range of gritty characters.
-Her TV credits include the tele-feature Clare, Mercy Peak, Serial Killers, Shark in the Park, and her award-winning role as matriarch Cheryl West in the TV3 hit Outrageous Fortune.
-Malcolm's film acting credits include Perfect Strangers, Absent Without Leave, The Lord of the Rings: The Two Towers, and The Lovely Bones.
+Her TV credits include the tele-feature Clare, Serial Killers, Shark in the Park, and her award-winning role as matriarch Cheryl West in classic series Outrageous Fortune.

 Asia Downunder was a weekly magazine programme for and about the Asian population in New Zealand.
 The long-running series featured a range of stories from news and issues to profiles, arts, sport, business and travel.
 Asia Downunder was produced and presented by Korean-born Melissa Lee (later a National Party MP) and a small team of reporters.
 Asia Downunder began screening on TV ONE in 1994 and ran for 19 seasons, until 2011.
 Later producers included Chris Wright and Kadambari Gladding.